nelmio/alice/README.md

         __construct: [<username()>]
 ```

-If you want to call a static method, instead of a constructor, you can specify
+If you want to call a static factory method instead of a constructor, you can
-a hash as the constructor:
+specify a hash as the constructor:

 ```yaml
 Nelmio\Entity\User: